kroesche/emiata-video/README.md

 eMiata Video Processing
 =======================

-Notes about how to process eMiata videos for vehicle analysis.
+`vidlog.py` - tool to process eMiata video and instrumentation

 To help analyze and tune vehicle performance, we need to combine several data sources into a single video.
 The inputs are: